Stagecoach Performing Arts

 The type of personal data we collect

 We only collect the information that’s necessary to carry out our business, provide the particular service you’ve requested and/or to keep you informed.
-There are occasions when you can choose not to give us certain information, but this may limit the level of personalisation we can offer e.g. – for example, you may not get to hear about an event you would have loved to have attended.
+There are occasions when you can choose not to give us certain information, but this may limit the level of personalisation we can offer e.g. – for example, you may not get to hear about a workshop or an event you would have loved to have attended.

 In some circumstances we will request your consent to use certain information for specified purposes.
 In such circumstances you will have the free choice to give, refuse or withdraw consent.
 In the case of personal data relating to a child under the age of 16, we will require the consent of a parent or legal guardian.
 Individuals aged 16 or over may give, refuse or withdraw consent (whether the consent was originally given by themselves or on their behalf) themselves.